telefonicaid/perseo-fe/documentation/plain_rules.md

 Generally, fields of attribute values which are objects themselves are accessible by adding to the name of the field a double underscore prefix, so an attribute `x` with fields `a`, `b`, `c`, will allow these fields to be referred as `x__a`, `x__b` and `x__c`.

+Note: be aware of the difference between the key `metadatas` used in the context broker notificacions (v1), ending in `s` and the infix `metadata`, without the final `s`, used to access fields from EPL and actions.